fabio-ivona/.dotfiles/README.md

 <details>
    <summary><strong>Commands</strong></summary>

-   a number of aliases will be defined for the zsh shell:
+   a number of aliases and functions will be defined for the zsh shell:

    ###### PHP